cg20241b/unity-presentation-berlima/README.md

     3. Set Color: The color is a high-intensity, HDR bluish-white glow.
 This high brightness gives a vibrant, eye-catching effect that simulates an intense light burst.
     4. Set Size: Set to 2, which determines the initial size of the particle, making it fairly visible but not overly large.

-Summary
+Summary<br>
-Lightning: Quick bursts with high emission and erratic motion.
+Lightning: Quick bursts with high emission and erratic motion.<br>
-Flash: Brief, bright explosion of light on lightning initiation.
+Flash: Brief, bright explosion of light on lightning initiation.<br>
-Glow: Persistent, ambient light around lightning to enhance visual impact.
+Glow: Persistent, ambient light around lightning to enhance visual impact.<br>
-Impact Flash: Intense flash at the impact point for realism.
+Impact Flash: Intense flash at the impact point for realism.<br>
-Particles: Spark-like particles for additional details and chaos.
+Particles: Spark-like particles for additional details and chaos.<br>
-Impact Glow: Soft, fading glow to represent residual energy post-impact.
+Impact Glow: Soft, fading glow to represent residual energy post-impact.<br>